DistributedObjectProtocol/web/docs/api/javascript/applypatch.md

 #### target `Any`

-The object you want to mutate.
-Usually an object.
+The object or array you want to mutate.

 #### patch `Any`